 Higher CPMs

-Compared to traditional display ads, native ads typically give rise to higher cost-per-mille (CPM) rates, meaning publishers earn more per thousand impressions.
+Compared to traditional display ads, native ads typically give rise to higher cost-per-thousand (CPM) rates, meaning publishers earn more per thousand impressions.

 Improved User Engagement